shane-kercheval/r-predictive-analysis-template/README.md

 - Regression: [predictive_analysis_regression.Rmd](./predictive_analysis_regression.Rmd)
 - Classification: [predictive_analysis_classification.Rmd](./predictive_analysis_classification.Rmd)

 The intent is not to skip the thinking process.
-The intent is to get the most a lot of information in a relatively short amount of time.
+The intent is to get a lot of information in a relatively short amount of time.

-The information will help determine which potential models are worth spending time on and optimizing/improving.
+The information will help determine which potential models are worth spending time on and further optimizing/improving.

 ## predictive_analysis_regression.Rmd